 5.1.1.38 Number of Successfully applied RRCReconfiguration for connected mode power saving Wake-Up Signal functionality.

-a) Configuring the connected mode power saving WUS functionality is done through RRC signalling by including the dcp-Config-r16 IE (see TS 38.331, 6.3.2- PhysicalCellGroupConfig) in RRCReconfiguration.
+a) Configuring the connected mode power saving WUS functionality is done through RRC signalling by including the dcp-Config-r16 IE (see TS 38.331 [20], clause 6.3.2- PhysicalCellGroupConfig) in RRCReconfiguration.

 This measurement provides the number of such RRCReconfiguration messages that are successfully applied on UE side, for an RRC connection established within the existing NRCellCU.